A Bayesian Framework for Multivariate Differential Analysis: Modelling

 \subsection{General Bayesian framework for evaluating mean differences}

-Recalling our differential proteomics context that assesses the differences in mean intensity values for $\peptP$ peptides or proteins quantified in $\sampleN$ samples divided into $\groupK$ conditions.
+Recalling our differential proteomics context that assesses the differences in mean intensity values for $\peptP$ peptides or proteins quantified in $\sampleN$ samples divided into $\groupK$ groups (also called \emph{conditions}).
 As before, \Cref{graph_model_multi} illustrates the hierarchical generative structure assumed for each group $\groupk = 1, \dots, \groupK$.

 Maintaining the notation analogous to previous ones, the generative model for $\yb_{\groupk} \in \mathbb{R}^{\peptP}$, can be written as:

 where: \begin{itemize} \item $\mub_{\groupk} \mid \Sigmab_{\groupk} \sim \mathcal{N} \left(\mub_0, \dfrac{1}{\lambda_0}\Sigmab_{\groupk} \right)$ is the prior mean intensities vector of the $\groupk$-th group, \item $\boldsymbol{\varepsilon}_{\groupk} \sim \mathcal{N} (0, \Sigmab_{\groupk})$ is the error term of the $\groupk$-th group, \item $\Sigmab_{\groupk} \sim \mathcal{W}^{-1} (\Sigmab_0, \nu_0)$ is the prior variance-covariance matrix of the $\groupk$-th group, \end{itemize} with $\{ \mub_0, \lambda_0, \Sigmab_0, \nu_0 \}$ a set of hyper-parameters that needs to be chosen as modelling hypotheses and $\mathcal{W}^{-1}$ represents the inverse-Wishart distribution, used as the conjugate prior for an unknown covariance matrix of a multivariate Gaussian distribution \citep{bishopPatternRecognitionMachine2006}.